310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% bubble Chiaki %}
 “Now now, no fussing!
 Get yourself pumped up again, Takamine!
 We can't win against our opponents if you're like that!”

-“Our adversaries are the people we've been practicing with this whole time—the four members of Trickstar!”
+“Our adversaries are the people we've been practicing with this whole time — the four members of Trickstar!”

 “What a cruel twist of fate… Who would've thought we'd end up competing against you!”